-The Township of The North Shore is situated at the contact between the geological Superior and Southern Provinces.
-Most of the Township lies in the Superior Province while the southwestern and extreme southern parts of the Township lie in the Southern Province (Figure 3.1).
+The City of Elliot Lake is situated at the contact between the geological Superior and Southern Provinces.
+The southern portion of the City lies in the Superior Province while the majority of the northern part lies in the Southern Province (Figure 3.1).
 The Superior Province is a vast territory, part of the Canadian Shield, that covers an area of approximately 1,500,000 km2 stretching from the Ungava region of northern Québec through the northern part of Ontario and the eastern portion of Manitoba, and extends south through to Minnesota and the northeastern part of South Dakota.
 The Superior Province has been divided into subprovinces based on lithology, age, genesis, and metamorphism (Thurston, 1991), which are shown on Figure 3.1.
-The northern part of the Township of The North Shore and most of the surrounding area are located within the Abitibi Subprovince of the Superior Province.
+The northern part of the City of Elliot Lake and most of the surrounding area are located within the Abitibi Subprovince of the Superior Province.
 As shown in Figure 3.1, the Abitibi Subprovince is bounded to the west by the Kapuskasing Structural Zone and the Wawa Subprovince, to the north it is bounded by the Late Archean Opatica Subprovince, and to the south and east it is bounded by the Southern Province, the Late Archean Pontiac Subprovince and the Grenville Province.